ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

    * ``baseline_period``: historical period displayed in the figures' titles.

-   * ``future_periods``: list of the two future periods ("yyyy-yyyy"), following the format [future period #1, future period #2], used to identify the ancestor files and in the figure titles
+   * ``future_periods``: list of the two future periods ("yyyy-yyyy"), following the format [future period #1, future period #2], used to identify the ancestor files and in the figure titles.

    * ``region``: list of longitudes and latitudes that enclose a region.
       In the form of [start_longitude, end_longitude, start_latitude, end_latitude].
-   Used in the title to identify the precipitation large scale region
+      Used in the title to identify the precipitation large scale region.

    * ``region_name``: Name of the region used in the plot titles.